-Hong Kongers rally against government on night of storms
+Hong Kongers rally against government under stormy skies

 Having fired tear gas to disperse protesters in the streets, and at one point in a subway station, police are warning that they could get tougher.

-Although their stations have been attacked scores of times during the crisis, they have so far refrained from deploying water cannon, armored cars or the dog squad.
+Although their stations have been attacked scores of times during the crisis, they have so far refrained from deploying water cannon, armoured cars or the dog squad.

 They have made some 750 arrests, charging some protesters with rioting, which can attract a 10-year jail term.